tiepdotme/team3128.github.io/members/faq.md

 During Build Season (from January 3rd until our first competition in March), we meet the same days during the week as in pre-season in the Fall, as well as most Saturdays and some Sundays (subject to change based on mentor availability).
 Specific dates are updated on [our calendar](/members/calendar/).

 During Competition Season (February 26 - April 20), we meet as necessary based upon which Competitions we attend.
 The Travel Team will compete at 2 Regional Competitions (specific events TBD) for the 2020 Competition season.
-If we are successful at our Regional competitions and we earn a slot, we will also travel to Houston Texas for the [FRC World Championships (https://www.firstchampionship.org/welcome).
+If we are successful at our Regional competitions and we earn a slot, we will also travel to Houston Texas for the [FRC World Championships](https://www.firstchampionship.org/welcome).

 **What does a robotics team do?
 What are these competitions like?**